L-Theanine for Dogs [Supplement Guide 2024]

 Loud Noises

 You may enjoy the occasional personal studio session in your room, but your dog certainly will not, as loud sounds and music can make them scared.
-Because they have such sensitive hearing, loud sounds can overwhelm dogs and stress them out.
+Because they have such sensitive hearing, sudden changes and loud sounds can overwhelm dogs and stress them out.
 Firework anxiety or loud noise anxiety is very common among dogs.

 What are the Benefits of L-Theanine for Dogs?

-L-Theanine is known to promote calmness and decrease negative behaviors that result from stress.
+L-Theanine is known to ease anxiety, promote calmness and decrease negative behaviors that result from stress calm anxiety.
 In addition, L-Theanine supplements can reduce the risk of your dog displaying aggressive and dangerous behaviors that can potentially be harmful.
 When dogs are under stress or anxiety they are more prone to lash out aggressively.

-Therefore if you decrease your dog's anxiety you will also be decreasing the chances of it acting out.
-Let’s look at how using L-theanine can reduce your dog's anxiety while simultaneously promoting a calmer lifestyle for you and your companion.
+Therefore if you decrease your dog's anxiety you will also be decreasing canine stress and the chances of it acting out.
+Let’s look at how using L-theanine can both reduce stress and your dog's anxiety while simultaneously promoting a calmer lifestyle for you and your companion.

 L-Theanine can reduce anxiety